Pinatic/Fine-Bakery/Graph_Egg_Replacement/Scoring the graph embedings_README.md

 4. Run the script:

-   python calculate_and_save_euclidean_distances.py
+   python calculate_and_save_euclidean_distances

 5. The script will calculate the Euclidean distances between ingredient embeddings and save them to the specified output file (`distance_table.txt`).

 ### Step 3: Find Ingredient Replacements

-The third script (`find_replacements.py`) finds ingredient replacements based on the calculated distances and category data.
+The third script (`find_replacements`) finds ingredient replacements based on the calculated distances and category data.
 Follow these steps:

 1. Update the input variables in the script:
    - `ingredient`: The ingredient for which you want to find replacements.